TheRoks/therokscom/content/posts/2017/08/use-sitecore-analytics-show-number-pageviews/index.md

 title: "Use Sitecore analytics to show number of pageviews"
 path: "/use-sitecore-analytics-show-number-pageviews/"
 tags: ["Sitecore"]
-excerpt: "You probably have on sites with pages that show how often these are visited.
-This is done to show visitors that the page has attracted more people to read it and encourages them to read the article as well.
-This blogpost has been written using Sitecore 8.2.
-In older versions of Sitecore, different solutions can be used."
+excerpt: "A brief description on how to show the number of pageviews by making use of Sitecore analytics"
 featuredImage: "./sitecore-analytics-show-pageviews.png"
 created: 2017-08-18
 updated: 2017-08-18